 While catching fish from a fishing kayak is almost as simple as fishing off the bank, you do need to consider a few differences.
-In this article, we’ll cover the basics of outfitting your kayak for fishing, what to expect on your first fishing adventure and a couple of tips to make your experience a safer more enjoyable one.
+In this article, we’ll cover the basics of outfitting your kayak for fishing, what to expect on your first fishing adventure and a couple of tips to make your experience a safer and more enjoyable one.

 Outfitting Your Kayak

-Folding Anchors - Folding anchors tend to be the most popular design due to their ability to provide a good hold in most environments and their portability.
+Folding anchors tend to be the most popular design due to their ability to provide a good hold in most environments and their portability.

 One end simply ties to a piece of hardware or installed accessory on the boat and the other to your paddle shaft.
 The leash is typically coiled or made of a “bungee” material.
-Most kayaks also have built in paddle tie downs but leashes are easier to deal with when in the moment.
+Most kayaks also have built in paddle tie downs, but leashes are easier to deal with when in the moment.

 What to Expect When Kayak Fishing